-- (b) the Mutual Legal Assistance (United States of America) Law (2015 Revision); - (c) the Proceeds of Crime Law (2014 Revision); - (d) the Evidence (Proceedings in Other Jurisdictions) (Cayman Islands) Order 1978; or - (e) any other law enabling international cooperation in criminal matters. - (2) This Law does not apply to a request for the exchange of information made pursuant to a law or an agreement which has legal effect in the Islands and which enables international cooperation in taxation matters. - (3) Where there is any inconsistency between this Law and the Convention, this Law shall prevail to the extent of the inconsistency. - (4) In subsection (2) -
+- 23. (1) This Law does not derogate from the provisions of - (a) the Confidential Information Disclosure Law, 2016 [Law 23 of 2016]; - (b) the Mutual Legal Assistance (United States of America) Law (2015 Revision); - (c) the Proceeds of Crime Law (2020 Revision); - (d) the Evidence (Proceedings in Other Jurisdictions) (Cayman Islands) Order 1978; or - (e) any other law enabling international cooperation in criminal matters. - (2) This Law does not apply to a request for the exchange of information made pursuant to a law or an agreement which has legal effect in the Islands and which enables international cooperation in taxation matters. - (3) Where there is any inconsistency between this Law and the Convention, this Law shall prevail to the extent of the inconsistency. - (4) In subsection (2) -